nevanscott/uxui0818/_homework/web-development/portfolio-final.md

 - Apply all of the weeks concepts on your webpage and have it live
 - Try to use at least one animation
-- Get ready to the Hackaton!
+- Get ready for the Hackathon!